Evaluation of the historical and contemporary debates on lowering the voting age in the UK

 This project runs from May 2018 for two years and analyses the debates that took place when the UK became the first state in the world to lower the voting age from 21 to 18 in 1969, and how those debates have been replicated in the contemporary arguments over whether the age of enfranchisement should be lowered from 18 to 16.

-The project covers the growing party politics over the issue (only the Conservatives and DUP of the Westminster parties do not support lowering the voting age) and analyses opinion among 16-17 year olds and the adult electorate.
+The project covers the growing party politics over the issue (only the Conservatives and DUP of the Westminster parties do not support lowering the voting age) and analyses opinions among 16-17-year-olds and the adult electorate.

 Demands to reduce the voting age for all elections in the UK have become part of political debate in the UK over the past decade.
-The research project will analyse historical and contemporary debates concerning voting age reform, youth democratic participation, and attendant rights and responsibility of youth and adult citizenship.
-The international context to the debate will be considered via comparative analysis of the impact upon youth political engagement in the (few) countries where votes-at-16 are allowed.
+The research project will analyse historical and contemporary debates concerning voting age reform, youth democratic participation, and attendant rights and responsibilities of youth and adult citizens.
+The international context of the debate will be considered via comparative analysis of the impact upon youth political engagement in the (few) countries where votes-at-16 are allowed.

 Principal Investigator: